Berlin Brandenburg (BER) Airport

-Berlin Brandenburg International Airport BER was to open June 3, 2012, then postponed to open in March 2013 - however further problems arose and its opening is not to happen before 2014..
-As a consequence, both Tegel TXL and Berlin Schoenefeld SXF are still in operation - indeed, it was announced in March 2013 that the operating company of Berlin airports is investing 10-20 million Euros for upgrades to both airports.
+Berlin Brandenburg International Airport BER was to open June 3, 2012, then postponed to open in March 2013 - however further problems arose and its opening is most likely not to happen before 2014.
+As a consequence, both Tegel TXL and Schoenefeld SXF airports are still in operation - indeed, Berlin Airports' operator is investing 10-20 million Euros for upgrades to both airports.

 The new Brandenburg Airport will be Germany's capital city Berlin's only Airport and will serve its Metropolitan area and outlying suburbs (an area occupied by over 6 million people).
 Its official name will include the name of former Berlin mayor, then German Chancellor and Nobel Peace Laureate Willy Brandt.
 Once in full service, the Airport is expected to the Germany's third largest airport (after Munich and Frankfurt).
 While its first phase will have a capacity of handling up to 30 million passenger a year, future plans call for further expansion by adding two more terminals..

 Berlin Brandenburg Airport is located in the town of Schoenefeld, State of Brandenburg, and is 18 km southeast of Berlin's city center.
 It is situated to the south of the present Berlin Schoenefeld Airport and will use its southern runway along with some of its infrastructure.
-Autobahn A113 and motorway B96a will have direct access to the new airport.
+Autobahn A113 and the B96a trunk road will have direct access to the new airport.
 Furthermore connecting trains from/to Berlin's Hauptbahnhof (major train depot) and the subway lead right into the the new passenger terminal's underground level.

 With 2 long runways and an estimated 24 million passengers by year-end 2013, Berlin Brandenburg Airport will be hub for Air Berlin, Germania, Easyjet, Germanwings and Lufthansa, and will be served by a multitude of domestic and international carriers offering direct and connecting flights to all points of the globe.
 NOTE: No flights will be allowed between midnight and 5am.